Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

 \subsubsection{Fixed points near $d=3$}

-There are a total of 5 fixed points for $\hat{\epsilon}=0$, including the free fixed point.
-Two of the fixed points can be determined analytically.
-One of them is $[A^{+}]$ (which branches into two fixed points, $[A^{+}]$ and $[A_2^{+}]$, as $\hat{\epsilon}$ is increased.)
+There are a total of 5 fixed-points for $\hat{\epsilon}=0$, including the free fixed-point.
+Two of the fixed-points can be determined analytically.
+One of them is $[A^{+}]$ (which branches into two fixed-points, $[A^{+}]$ and $[A_2^{+}]$, as $\hat{\epsilon}$ is increased.)
 The other is $[B^+]$ which has a closed-form series expression and exists for all $M$, as described in section \ref{all-m-solutions-2}.

-The remaining two UV solutions, which we determined numerically, are given by:
+The remaining two UV solutions, which we determined numerically, are given by